MileHacker Logo

 Public Transportation

 Foshan Metro operates several lines, including the Guangfo Line (Line 1), which directly connects Foshan and Guangzhou.
 Line 2 and Line 3 expand coverage within Foshan.
-It is an up-to-date, efficient, and expanding system.
-An extensive network of public buses applies to all districts of Foshan.
+It is a modern, efficient, and expanding system.
+An extensive network of public buses covers all districts of Foshan.
 Buses are generally frequent and affordable.

 Ticketing & Hours